 History of the Turkish Angora

-The earliest written reference of Turkish Angora cats dates back to 16th century France, so it's commonly accepted that Turkish Angoras began moving into Britain and France during the late 15th century.
+The earliest written reference to Turkish Angora cats dates back to 16th century France, so it's commonly accepted that Turkish Angoras began moving into Britain and France during the late 15th century.
 By the 1700s, Turkish Angoras were imported to the Americas.

 Turkish Angoras were exhibited at some of the first cat shows in the late 19th century, and Persian breeds began to incorporate them into their breeding programs.
-This, unfortunately, caused Turkish Angora populations to dwindle throughout Europe.
-In response, Turkish Angoras became the treasures of Turkey, and a breeding program was established at the Ankara Zoo to preserve them.
+This, unfortunately, caused Turkish angora populations to dwindle throughout Europe.
+In response, Turkish Angoras became the "treasures" of Turkey, and a breeding program was established at the Ankara Zoo to preserve them.